ymishin/SelfDrivingCar/CarND-Behavioral-Cloning-P3/README.md

 The total amount of images was 42162.
 The data was shuffled and splitted (80% for training, 20% for validation).

-Due to substantial amount of data, generators for training and validation data sets are constructed and used.
+Due to substantial amount of data, generators for training and validation data sets were constructed and used.

 #### Model Training